Neha29Pereira/Masters-Projects/README.md

+# Dataset Overview:
 In the Dataset, we are using a "Maternal Health Risk Dataset," and we found it from 'Kaggle' platform.
 The dataset contains information of 1014 Patients.
 Altogether, the data has got seven columns for each of the patients.
 Each patient has got the data consisting of their Age, Systolic BP (Blood Pressure), Diastolic BP (Blood Pressure), BS (Blood Sugar), Body Temperature, Heart Rate and Risk level.
 Most of the Data are Continuous Data in the dataset.
 A continuous Data is a dataset where the numericals are continuous in nature and can take on any value within a certain range.
 If the data had been collected directly from patients, it would have been collected in Numerical data type.
 A "Numerical data type" is described as the data types that are applied to represent numeric values.
+# Code Explanation
 The “df.isnull().sum()” is a Pandas Series where each element represents the count of missing values in the corresponding column of the original Data Frame. we have no null values present in the dataset.
 Hence, there is no data cleaning required for the dataset.
 The df.describe() method in Python's pandas library generates descriptive statistics for Numerical columns DataFrame.